 I’ve noticed lately that the value of anchoring people with traditions is not only reserved for our personal lives but is also incredibly valuable in our professional lives as well.
 Many companies that I had the privilege of working with recently have allowed me to witness and even participate in their company traditions.

-Take the team at Next Level Practice led by Gary Kadi: At their workshops, the team comes together each morning at 6:30 a.m. and gathers in a circle where they have a tradition of “clear and create.”
-Each person publicly “clears” any nagging thoughts which are weighing them down or for which they wish to release from their internal focus.
-They then “create” and publicly announce what they mean to contribute to this particular group and the kind of experience they commit to creating for those in attendance.
-Immediately afterward, Gary finds a private space and telephones his 90-year-old Italian grandmother, puts her on speakerphone, and closes his eyes (with the biggest smile you’ve ever seen on a human face) as she leads a prayer with him and praises God (as only a 90-year-old Italian grandmother can do) for his work and for the lives he will touch and make better on that day.
-This has become their professional tradition.
+Years ago, I attended a Next Level Practice event with Gary Kadi and his team.
+Allowing me into their inner circle, I watched as they came together each morning by 6:30 AM as Gary facilitated a tradition they called “clear and create.”
+Each member of his team would take a turn to publicly “clear” any nagging thoughts which were weighing them down or for which they wanted to release from their internal focus.
+Then they would “create” a clear intention for what they intended to contribute at this event and how they would improve their attendees’ experiences.
+Immediately afterward, Gary would find a private space and call his 90-year-old Italian grandmother, put her on speaker phone and close his eyes (with the biggest smile you’ve ever seen on a human face) as she led him in prayer and praised God (as only a 90-year-old Italian grandmother can) for his work and the lives he would touch and improve that day.

-This is the last Monday Morning Stretch for 2020.
+This is the last Monday Morning Stretch for 2024.
 Where has the year gone?
-We’ve accomplished a lot this year and weathered some big storms.
-I won’t have accomplished all I set out to do but I’m publically “clearing” that with you now and setting my intentions to “create” some new things in 2021… a loving, fun, and supportive new home with my husband, new traditions with our big beautiful blended family, and many, many breakthroughs and transformations out there in the world of healthcare teams, dental practices, business owners, management professionals, trainers, and speakers.
+If 2025 goes by half as fast, I’m publicly clearing that now and setting my intentions for a loving, fun, and supportive home with my husband, make more memories with our big, beautiful, blended family, and many, many breakthroughs and transformations out there in the world of healthcare teams, business owners, management professionals, trainers, and speakers.

-From all of us at LionSpeak, here’s to “clearing” whatever is on your mind, weighing you down, and holding you back so that you can also “create” your very best year yet!
+From all of us at LionSpeak, here’s to “clearing” whatever is on your mind that might hold you back from creating your best year yet in 2025!

 “Tradition lives because young people come along who catch its romance and add new glories to it.”